jlanders2/GameOfLife/README.md

 * This is just a little side project to work on my optimization skills and mess
   around with different patterns in Conway's Game of Life.
 * ***IMPORTANT: Requires Java 8 and Windows***
+  * You can download Java 8 here: [JAVA 8 JRE](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

 ## A little bit about the game
 If you have never heard of the "Game of Life", developed by John Conway in the
-early 70's I suggest that you check out the wikepedia page listed here:
+early 70's, I suggest that you check out the wikepedia page listed here:
-https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.
+[Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 It is a fun little game
 that replicates cell automation.
 Below I will list some fun patterns to get you
 started.